-If you are looking for a challenging hike, consider adding the Peek-a-Boo trail to your one day in Bryce Canyon itinerary.
+If you are looking for a challenging hike, consider adding the Peek-a-Boo trail.
 You can either connect to the trail via the Queen’s Garden and Navajo Loop trail, or from Bryce Point.

 The hike is 5.5 miles and takes you down to the canyon floor.
 It is a beautiful hike, with stunning views of the hoodoos both near and far.
 In addition, you will pass through some wooded areas, which makes the Peek-a-Boo trail one of the most unique hikes in the park.

 If you do attempt the Peek-a-Boo trail, be prepared with plenty of water and snacks.
 The trail is rated strenuous because of the rapid elevation changes (the total elevation gain is 1555 feet) and length.

 Under the Rim Trail

 If you have more than one day in Bryce Canyon and want to go into the backcountry, consider hiking the Under the Rim trail.
 This is one of the most unique trails in Bryce Canyon, because it allows you to see what lies below the rim between Bryce Point and Rainbow Point.